 Optimizing for Memory Usage and Low Latency

-To guarantee your anomaly detection system remains highly performant and responsive, you'll need to optimize for memory usage and low latency.
+To guarantee that your anomaly detection system remains highly performant and responsive, you'll need to optimize for memory usage and low latency.
 By carefully selecting machine learning algorithms like random forests that are efficient in both memory and computation, you can be sure your anomaly detection loop runs smoothly without bottlenecks.

 Here are some key strategies to reflect on: